Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 ####`uint4 WaveBallot( bool expr )`

-Returns an int4 as a bitmask of the evaluation of the Boolean \<expr\> for all active lanes in the current wave.
+Returns a uint4 containing a bitmask of the evaluation of the Boolean \<expr\> for all active lanes in the current wave.
 The least-significant bit corresponds to the lane with index zero.
 The bits corresponding to inactive lanes will be zero.
 The bits that are greater than or equal to WaveGetLaneCount will be zero.